Mobility Scooters

 Most scooters can have a range of accessories fitted to them, such as baskets, bags and crutch holders.
 Various covers and shelters are also available, although it is always best to store scooters indoors where they are not exposed to cold temperatures or damp conditions.

 We often get enquiries about canopies for scooters.
-While they can be useful for keeping the rain off, they come with a number of downsides.
+While they can be useful for keeping the rain off, they come with some downsides.
 For a start, canopies are often hard to remove, meaning you may be stuck with them fitted during the summer when they can get stiflingly hot.
 Moreover, the lack of windscreen wipers means that rain builds up on the canopy, restricting your vision - while condensation on the inside further hinders this.
 This means that canopies can often be unsafe to drive during rainy conditions, undermining the reason for having them.
 Finally, canopies do affect the stability of scooters, particularly during windy conditions.

 Backup service for your scooter